nosrac77/Data-Structures-Fun/README.md

 - **Pop** - Removes and returns the head of the Doubly Linked List.
 The list's head must be re-assigned to the next Node to preserve the integrity of the list.

 - **Shift** - Removes and returns the tail of the Doubly Linked List.
 The list's tail must be re-assigned to the previous Node to preserve the integrity of the list.

+**Node Attributes** - The Nodes in a Doubly Linked List tend to have the following attributes:

+- **Next_node** - A pointer to the next node in the Doubly Linked List, this attribute is what makes "linking" the list possible.
+Without these pointers, creating the Doubly Linked List is not possible.
+Assigning / re-assigning these pointers in the appropriate way is crucial to preserve the integrity of the list.

+- **Data** - This attributes is the means by which a Node holds data.
+Although not entirely necessary to form a proper Doubly Linked List, without this attribute the list would simply become several empty Nodes linked together by pointers.

 **References:**
 - 1 - [Wikipedia](https://en.wikipedia.org/wiki/Abstract_data_type)